 All study abroad students attending SMC programs are subject to the same policies and procedures as on-campus full-time students who are not traveling.
 You must be a full-time undergraduate student in good academic and financial standings to be eligible for any study abroad program through SMC.
 For more details regarding eligibility, please visit or call the Center for International Programs at (925) 631-4352.

 All study abroad students attending non-SMC programs will not receive a bill from SMC for the study abroad term.
 Payment must be sent directly to the host institution.
 A consortium agreement must be completed with the Financial Aid Office for those receiving aid through SMC.
 Please contact the Financial Aid office directly at (925) 631-4370.
-Please also contact the Center for International Programs at (925) 631-4352 for additional information related to study abroad programs.
+Please also contact the Center for International Programs at (925) 631-4352 for additional information related to study abroad programs, financial aid, insurance coverage, etc.